 - drug utilization studies (e.g, the description of trends in or determinants of the use of certain medications).

-For further information about Pharmaocoepidemiology, please visit the following sites:
+For further information about Pharmaocoepidemiology, please watch this video and visit the following sites:

 Pharmacoepidemiology and Safety Sciences at UF